6.1.4. VAD - Virtuoso Application Distribution

 the resources identified in the sticker are retrieved.
 All resource

 URIs are interpreted in the context of the

 base_uri_of_resources and are parsed

 and checked to be syntactically correct.
 Resources are appended to

 generated package that will be stored at the

-of error and warning messages, it will signal errors if any
+human readable log of error and warning messages, it will signal

-resource or database objects are unavailable at build time.
+errors if any resource or database objects are unavailable at build

 By convention, VAD package files have the extension '.vad'.